Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Results

 As the bolus of surfactant flux passes over a given plastron at the AM boundary, the proportion of the liquid--gas interface that is shear-free at the upstream end and no-slip at the downstream end varies; as seen from the concentration field in figure \ref{fig:am}(\textit{d}) and the streamwise slip velocity in figure \ref{fig:am}(\textit{e}).
+Using the asymptotic solution (Appendix \ref{subsec:a_strong_diff_strong_surfactant_strength}),

-From \eqref{eq:am_limited_leading}, the length of the shear-free region increases as $K_0$ decreases, $\beta$ increases and $\gamma$ decreases, as less surfactant is held at higher concentrations at the downstream stagnation point, $x = \phi_x = 0.5$.
+the length of the shear-free region increases as $K_0$ decreases, $\beta$ increases and $\gamma$ decreases, as less surfactant is held at higher concentrations at the plastron's downstream stagnation point, $x = \phi_x = 0.5$.
 The maximum concentration at the downstream end of the interface increases with $K_0$ and $\Delta c_0 = K_0$.
-Therefore, ${DR}_0$ attains a minimum when $K_0$ is at its maximum, where the amplitude (difference between the maximum and minimum value of $c_0$) and length (distance between the end of the plastron and the start of no-slip region on the plastron) of the stagnant cap are greatest.
-At the leading edge of the bolus of surfactant flux (where the expansion wave is), large stagnant caps slowly transition into small ones over a long range in $\chi$, and at the trailing edge of the bolus of surfactant flux (on the rear side, where the shock is), small stagnant caps rapidly transition into large ones over a shorter range in $\chi$.
+Therefore, ${DR}_0$ attains a minimum when $K_0$ is at its maximum, where the amplitude ($K_0$) and length ($\gamma K_0/\beta$) of the stagnant cap are greatest.
+At the leading edge of the bolus of surfactant flux, large stagnant caps slowly transition into small ones over a long range in $\chi$, and at the trailing edge of the bolus of surfactant flux, small stagnant caps rapidly transition into large ones over a shorter range in $\chi$.